 - You may be asked to identify the site of your procedure.

 - You will experience multiple caregivers verifying your identity before medications, procedures, consultations and discussions about your care.
-This is for your own protection.
+This may seem repetitive, but it is for your protection.

 - Tell your care provider if you are using any herbal supplements, vitamins or other over-the-counter drugs.